Cory-Avrutis/Free-Quizlet/README.txt

 Steven:
 - Modals (pop-ups)
 - Backend of the edit feature & integrated modals for input of the edit feature (i.e., editing flash card through modal of any set updates the database)
-- Created set feature.
-Developed both front-end and back-end aspects
+- Created add set feature.
+Developed both front-end and back-end aspects for users to create a new set of flash cards.

 Description of how would we host the website for distrubition:
 - To distribute we could either create an Azure or AWS instance to act as our web server, and allot the necessary RAM and proper OS.
 We would then use the apache HTPP server software to host the website.